HEALTH ACCESS COVENANT FOUNDATION

 Our 4-Pillar Unique Approach

-Our unique approach is to combine four mechanisms of a health system: health infrastructure, health personnel, health financing, people involvement, into a sustainable, scalable population focused health system.
+Our unique approach is to combine four mechanisms of a health system: health infrastructure, health personnel, health financing, people involvement, into a Modular System that is sustainable, scalable and population focused.

-We combine the following processes into an integrated health system:
+We combine the following processes into an integrated Modular health system:

-i, health financing, using membership contributions of Mutual Health Associations, operating as a ooperative organisation, as pre-paid health insurance premium,
+i, health financing, using membership contributions of Mutual Health Associations, operating as a ooperative organisation as a pre-paid health insurance premium,

-ii, delivering health services using Modules of health personnel, Task Sharing and Task Shifting, and having responsibility for a specified number of people,
+ii, delivering health services using Modules of health personnel consistening Community Key Workers, nurses and doctors, Task Sharing and Task Shifting, and having responsibility for a specified number of people,

 iii, operating Open Walk-In Clinics in people's neigbourhood health infrastructure,